boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 The length of the bars for the different score columns (isotope pattern, fragmentation pattern, total) as well as the displayed numbers for columns *Isotope Score* and *Tree Score*, correspond to *logarithms* of maximum likelihoods (probability that this hypothesis, i.e. molecular formula, will generate the observed data).
 In contrast, the number in the *Score* column is the posterior probability of the hypothesis (molecular formula), and these probablities sum to one.
-A higher posterior probability of the top hit may indicate that this molecular formula has a higher chance of being correct; but we stress that **a posterior probability of 90 %, must not be misunderstood as a 90 % probability that this molecular formula identification is correct\!**
-The displayed probabilities are neither q-values nor Posterior Error Probabilities.
+A higher posterior probability of the top hit may indicate that this molecular formula has a higher chance of being correct; but we stress that **a posterior probability of 90%, must not be misunderstood as a 90% probability that this molecular formula identification is correct! ** The displayed probabilities are neither q-values nor Posterior Error Probabilities.